Marian Botezatu

-Marian Cristian Botezatu (born 26 December 2000) is a Romanian international footballer who plays for Foresta Suceava, on loan from FCSB II, as a defender.
+Marian Cristian Botezatu (born 26 December 2000) is a Romanian international footballer who plays as a defender.

 Career

 A product of the FCSB youth academy, Botezatu made his first team debut for the club on 27 September 2018 against Unirea Alba Iulia in the Cupa României.
 On 11 August 2019, Botezatu made his Liga I debut for FCSB, scoring an own goal in 3–1 loss against Voluntari.

 Career statistics

 Club

 Statistics accurate as of match played 11 August 2019.